clinaresl/table/README.md

 width 1.
 In fact, these multicolumns are used just for modifying the vertical separators so that the boxes are correctly drawn.
 Much the same happens with the multicolumn created for showing the description of our planet below the thick
-rule: This line is create with a multicolumn of width 3 which also modifies the column specification to `C{30}` so that it actually takes several lines ---note in passing that ANSI color escape sequences are used here to show the text slanted.
+rule: This line is created with a multicolumn of width 3 which also modifies the column specification to `C{30}` so that it actually takes several lines ---note in passing that ANSI color escape sequences are used here to show the text slanted.